Apart from widths, many customers over the years have asked me about spring bar diameters.

 The diameter of the spring bar is also important and needs to suit the strap or bracelet lug hole.

-For bracelets you may need to find out or measure existing diameter so that the spring bars fits perfectly.
+For bracelets you may need to find out or measure existing diameter so that the spring bars fit perfectly.
 Not too tight and not too loose.
 Having said that, you could also just fit the standard size 1.5mm, which will be a good choice for the majority of watches.

 So should you fit a ‘thicker’ spring bar if your leather watch strap lug feels a bit sloppy?